Azure/azure-iot-sdk-c/readme.md

 ## Critical Upcoming Change Notice

-All Azure IoT SDK users are advised to be aware of upcoming certificate changes for IoT hub and Device Provisioning Service that will impact the SDK's ability to connect.
+All Azure IoT SDK users are advised to be aware of upcoming TLS certificate changes for Azure IoT Hub and Device Provisioning Service that will impact the SDK's ability to connect.
 In October 2022, both services will migrate from the current [Baltimore CyberTrust CA Root](https://baltimore-cybertrust-root.chain-demos.digicert.com/info/index.html) to the [DigiCert Global G2 CA root](https://global-root-g2.chain-demos.digicert.com/info/index.html).
 There will be a